mirror/dd-wrt/src/router/frr/doc/developer/lists.rst

 `atomlist.h` provides an unsorted and a sorted atomic single-linked list.
-Since atomic memory accesses can be considerably slower than plain memory accessses (depending on the CPU type), these lists should only be used where necessary.
+Since atomic memory accesses can be considerably slower than plain memory accesses (depending on the CPU type), these lists should only be used where necessary.

 The following guarantees are provided regarding concurrent access: